ibm-cloud-docs/vpc/file_storage_vpc_byok_encryption.md

       ```
       {: pre}

+      The response looks similar to the following example.

       ```json
       Listing share mount target of my-encrypted-eit-file-share in all resource groups and region us-south under account Test Account as user test.user@ibm.com...